HMagda/weather-app/README.md

 - Search for weather data by city name
 - Display current weather conditions: actual and feels like temperature, cloudiness, and wind speed
+- The background image changes based on the cloudiness level
 - Support for multiple units of measurement (Kelvin, Celsius, and Fahrenheit)
 - Mobile-friendly responsive design